-Research and training in Social Work take place under the guidance of the research director, assisted by the director of the School of Psychosocial Behavioural Sciences and personnel of the subject group Social Work.
+Research and training in Social Work takes place under the guidance of the research director, assisted by the director of the School of Psychosocial Behavioural Sciences and personnel of the subject group Social Work.

-Apart from highly exceptional cases that have to be approved by the Senate, the research required for this qualification should be done within the focus area COMPRES a) A four year Bachelor's degree in Social Work.
+Apart from highly exceptional cases that have to be approved by the Senate, the research required for this qualification should be done within the focus area COMPRES.

-Studies in the Master's degree can be done fulltime or part-time.
+Studies in this degree can be done fulltime or part time.

-- a) The minimum duration of the study is one year and the maximum duration is two years, calculated from the date of first registration for the specific programme. - b) Although a maximum study period of two years is granted by the faculty, students who apply for an additional third study year must note that it will have extensive financial implications for the student.
+The minimum duration for the study is one year and the maximum duration two years, calculated from the date of first registration for the particular programme.
+The faculty's decision is based on the current subsidy model for universities and may differ from other faculties or regulations.

+Although a maximum study period of two years is granted by the faculty, students who apply for an additional third study year according to the Academic rules of the University, must note that it will have financial implications for them.

-Students enrolling for this programme must provide proof of registration as Social Worker as required by the Act on Social Service Professions 1978 (Act 110 of 1978).
+- a) A four year Bachelor's degree in Social Work. - Students enrolling for this programme must provide proof of registration as Social Worker as required by the Act on Social Service Professions 1978 (Act 110 of 1978).